get-glu/glu/docs/guides/gitops-overview.md

 - Deploy FluxCD into the cluster to perform CD for our environments.
 - Add two Flux Git sources pointed at two separate "environment" folders (`staging` and `production`).
 - Flux will then deploy our demo application into both of these "environments".
-- Deploy a Glu-implemented pipeline for visualizing and progressing promotions across our environments.
+- Deploy a Glu-implemented pipeline to visualize and progress promotions across our environments.

 ### Requirements